abalam666/lifx-kinect/README.md

 ## How does it work ?

-LIFX team provide a lot of work ex-nihilo in only two years, but there is only 3 official languages API : Ruby, Obj-C and Java.
+LIFX team provide a lot of work ex-nihilo in only two years, but there is only 3 official languages API : [Obj-C](https://github.com/LIFX/LIFXKit) for iOS and [Java](https://github.com/LIFX/lifx-sdk-android) for Android and [Ruby](https://github.com/LIFX/lifx-gem) for everything else.

 Microsoft created the Kinect for XBox experience, and after trying every voice recognition possible (independant opensource projects, android, ios hacks...) but the problem is not really the software.
 Microphone has to be very good to catch words without paying too attention to the noise around in rooms of life in a common house.